The Definition of Bioenergy

 A Growing Form of Renewable Energy Sources

 Bioenergy is renewable energy created from natural, biological sources.
 Many natural sources, such as plants, animals, and their byproducts, can be valuable resources.
 Modern technology even makes landfills or waste zones potential bioenergy resources.
 It can be used to be a sustainable power source, providing heat, gas, and fuel.

 Using bioenergy has the potential to decrease our carbon footprint and improve the environment.
 While bioenergy uses the same amount of carbon dioxide as traditional fossil fuels, the impact can be minimized as long as the plants used are replaced.
 Fast-growing trees and grass help this process and are known as bioenergy feedstocks.

 Most bioenergy comes from forests, agricultural farms, and waste.
 The feedstocks are grown by farms specifically for their use as an energy source.
 Common crops include starch or sugar-based plants, like sugarcane or corn.

 How It Is Created

 To turn raw sources into energy, there are three processes: chemical, thermal, and biochemical.
 Chemical processing uses chemical agents to break down the natural source and convert it into liquid fuel.
 Corn ethanol, a fuel created from corn, is an example of chemical processing results.
-Thermal conversion uses heat to change the source into energy through combustion or gasification.
-Biochemical conversion uses bacteria or other organisms to convert the source, such as through composting or fermentation.
+The thermal conversion uses heat to change the source into energy through combustion or gasification.
+A biochemical conversion uses bacteria or other organisms to convert the source, such as through composting or fermentation.

 Who Uses It